 - 1. An applicant for the degree must have included in his theological training courses satisfying requirements in Hebrew and Greek or make up any deficiencies without graduate credit. - 2.
 An applicant for the degree in the department of Semitics and Old Testament must have a working knowledge of Hebrew, be able to read the entire Old Testament in Hebrew, have a satisfactory knowledge of at least two other Semitic languages, and be able to read scholarly French and German. - 3.
-An applicant for the degree in the department of New Testament Literature and Exegesis is required to study the entire New Testament in Greek, as far as possible in class. - 4.
+An applicant for the degree in the department of New Testament Literature and Exegesis is required to study the entire New Testament in Greek, as far as possible in class, and must translate the entire Greek New Testament with the use of a lexicon only, either in class or in private study. - 4.
 Only courses taken after receiving the degree of Master of Theology shall be credited on the degree of Doctor of Theology.
 No work done in other institutions will be credited toward this degree. - 5.
 Second- and third-year courses and any elective course open to second- and third-year students can be taken in the Graduate School only on consent of the Registrar and the professor and by assignment of additional work to bring the course up to graduate standing. - 6.
 Any course offered toward the degree of Master of Theology taken for credit on the degree of Doctor of Theology shall be subject to increased requirements that will place it on a higher level than work done for the Th.M. - 7.
 The applicant must receive a minimum grade of B in every course credited toward graduation. - 8.
 Thirty semester hours of classroom work involving two full years of study is required as a minimum for the course leading to the degree of Doctor of Theology.
 During the second year of study the dissertation may be written and other work brought to completion.
-All work leading to the degree shall be completed within five years from the time of matriculation. - 9.
-Twenty semester hours shall be devoted to the major, which may be selected from one of the following departments: Systematic Theology, Semitic Languages and Old Testament Exegesis, New Testament Literature and Exegesis, Historical Theology, and Bible Exposition. - 10.
+All work leading to the degree shall be completed within five years from the time of matriculation.
+Special consideration is given foreign missionaries upon request who might need a longer time. - 9.
+Twenty semester hours shall be devoted to the major, which may be selected from one of the following departments: Systematic Theology, Semitic Languages and Old Testament Exegesis, New Testament Literature and Exegesis, Historical Theology, or Bible Exposition. - 10.
 Ten semester hours shall be devoted to minor studies, preferably in two departments other than the department of the major.